 Develop critical pauses-

 Like in delivering your speech, instead the speaker using dysfluency (i.e., uh, ah or you know), the speaker needs to just pause.
 I have two very short pauses in my golf swing.
-One is at the lock position after presetting my wrists and syncing my elbows; and the other is at the top of my golf swing, to develop a nice transition between the takeaway and the downswing.
+One is at the lock position after presetting my wrists and syncing my lower forearm and elbows; and the other is at the top of my golf swing, to develop a nice transition between the takeaway and the downswing.
 You will develop more PC (power and control) than if you have a fast-paced golf swing without these two pauses.

 The best way to deliver a confident speech is to get into your cadence as soon as possible, same in golf.

-Develop your cadence-
+Develop your cadence or Rhythm-

-Presetting the wrists and synching elbow is similar to how a baseball batter sets their wrists and elbows in baseball.
+Presetting the wrists and synching forearm and elbow is similar to how a baseball batter sets their wrists and elbows in baseball.
 I viewed several time lapse photographs of both the baseball swing and golf swing and found this similarity.
 This is another confidence builder, by allowing the golfer to take their baseball-style or softball-style swings from the batter’s box to the tee box.
 Refer to one of the time lapse photographs I used to writing by book to help the golfer develop the proper muscle memory below.

 I use my thumbs to represent certain components of the golf club